White-Whale-Defi-Platform/white-whale-docs/smart-contracts/liquidity-hub/vault-network/vault-router.md

 # Vault Router

 The vault router contract is a convenient way to take flash loans from White Whale vaults.
-Instead of interacting with individual vaults, bots can request the vault router the asset they need to do the flash loan operation and the router will take care of communicating and requesting the funds to the appropriate vault.
+Instead of interacting with individual vaults, bots can request the vault router the desired asset to do the flash loan operation with and the router will take care of communicating and requesting the funds to the appropriate vault.

 An interesting feature that the White Whale Vault Router is pioneering is the possibility to take multiple flash loans at once.

+The code for the vault router can be found [here](https://github.com/White-Whale-Defi-Platform/migaloo-core/tree/main/contracts/liquidity_hub/vault-network/vault_router).

+---

 The following are the messages that can be executed on the vault router:

 ## Instantiate

+Instantiates the vault router.

 ```json
 {